q3769/conseq4j/README.md

   ConcurrentSequencingExecutor conseqExecutor = ConseqExecutor.withDefaultThreadPool();
   ```

   Alternatively, the thread pool can be customized.
-E.g. this is to use a customized thread pool of 10 threads:
+E.g. this is to use a pool of 10 threads:
   ```
   ConcurrentSequencingExecutor conseqExecutor = ConseqExecutor.withThreadPool(java.util.concurrent.Executors.newFixedThreadPool(10));
   ```